 Potential Health Risks of Energy Drinks and Sports Drinks

-In sum, energy and sports drinks are not bad for the body, but if you take them in an excessive amount, you can experience adverse effects.
+In summary, energy and sports drinks are not bad for the body but can have adverse effects if consumed excessively.

-It is designed to aid the body recover during stress and other strenuous activities, but it is still best to drink lots of water and eat the right kind of food to replenish the energy lost along the process.
+It is designed to aid the body recover during stress and other strenuous activities, but it is still best to drink lots of water and eat the right food to replenish the energy lost.

 Finally, if you wish to drink energy and sports drinks regularly, it is advisable to seek the help of doctors, especially if you are experiencing health problems now.